navis-org/navis-flybrains/README.md

 ## Citing
-If you use `navis-flybrains` in your research please make sure to cite us (see Zenodo DOI badge at the top of this page), [navis](https://github.com/navis-org/navis) and even _most importantly_ the people who generated the meshes & registrations distributed with `flybrains`!
+If you use `navis-flybrains` in your research please make sure to cite us (see Zenodo DOI badge at the top of this page), [navis](https://github.com/navis-org/navis) and _most importantly_ the people who generated the meshes & registrations distributed with `flybrains`!

 As reference for the Jefferis lab registrations please use: